 Salsa dancing is passion

-and discover why salsa is the most passionate dance in the world.
+along and discover why salsa is the most passionate dance in the world.

 Salsa, dance your way to fitness

-and ability.
+age and ability.
 Have a blast and burn some serious calories with this Latin dance favorite

 Salsa dancing is fun

-is great fun!
+you.
+Salsa is great fun!

 Salsa your way to health, fitness

 But salsa does not just boost your physical health.
-There is something
+There is

-American culture.
+of Latin American culture.
 And like any exercise, dancing releases feel-good endorphins in the brain.

-Dance is all about moving to a
+Dance is all about moving

-is a cathartic aspect to dance.
+There is a cathartic aspect to dance.
 It also helps people regain pride and feel good about themselves.

-Salsa: Passion, Fitness and
+Salsa: Passion, Fitness